 These days you can get a hard drive for your laptop that has a storage capacity of 2 TB.
 It is possible to get a laptop hard drive with a storage capacity of around 160 GB at the low end.
 If you are in the market for a new laptop, you will usually see options for a 500 GB and 1 TB hard drive.

 If you are a home user, you should be okay with a 500 GB hard drive.
-However, our advice is to go with the largest hard drive you can afford because you never know when your circumstances might change.
+However, we advise going with the largest hard drive you can afford because you never know when your circumstances might change.

 For business use, we recommend that you go for at least 1 TB if possible for business use.
 The sizes of files are getting larger and so are applications for your laptop.
 You need to take into consideration your operating system as well.
 Windows 10 will take up anywhere from 15 GB to 20 GB of hard drive space.

-With a desktop computer, you can usually install more than one hard drive if you need more space.
+You can usually install more than one hard drive with a desktop computer if you need more space.
 This is not possible with most laptops, so it is best to go for as much storage space as possible.
 Although 2 TB drives are available for laptops, it is unlikely that you will need this much storage capacity.

 SSD Sizes and Types